Generation Names And Years In Order

 The people of this era focus on education and recognize the importance of it in their future development.
 They focus on values, fulfillment, and making a difference in their life.
 In this competitive world, they know that they should be extraordinary with qualities of skills and also can't depend on one job for stability.

-The enrollment rates in colleges and schools are high in this age-grouped.
+The enrollment rates in colleges and schools are high for this generation.
 The majority of the people of this group live in metropolitan areas and western states.
-With academic performance, these people are more concerned than older ones.
+These people are more concerned with academic performance than older ones.

-Like other generations, this generation also has characteristics and they are given below:
+Like other generations, this generation also has unique characteristics and they are given below:

 - They are money-driven and ambitious